Skip to content

 6) Preparing for completion

 Once contracts have been exchanged, we will carry out final searches to ensure that the title to property has not been changed during the course of the conveyancing transaction.
 We will also request the mortgage funds from your lender.
-We will prepare the Transfer Deed, which will put the property into your name and arrange for signature of this and the Mortgage Deed.

 7) Completion